 Years 7 and 8, the Middle Years of education, is a time of expansion and development of a range of skills that students require as they move up through secondary school.
-During this time they will be exposed to the full extent of Learning Areas to enable them to determine where their natural talents lie and find support in their learning.
+During this time, they will be exposed to the full extent of Learning Areas to enable them to determine where their natural talents lie and find support in their learning.

-The Middle Years is also a period of rapid adjustment to secondary school structures and organisation and we seek to assist your son/daughter to become more independent learners through this process.
+The Middle Years is also a period of rapid adjustment to secondary school structures and organisation and we seek to assist your child to become a more independent learner through this process.
 MacKillop College is committed to exposing students to a complement of thinking processes to enable them to acquire strategies upon which they can call when presented with new ideas, knowledge or content.
 We believe that the Middle Years lays the foundation for mature approaches to understanding.
 Our vision is that students come to see that learning is for life, not just for school.

-Socially, too, the Middle Years presents challenges and possibilities that need to be managed and overcome and our Pastoral Program focuses on team-building, negotiation and assertion of individual choice within an organised environment.
-These are important skills that they will need in all avenues of their lives and, as our aim is to develop well-rounded individuals who can function effectively in the wider world, we place a significant emphasis thereon.
+Socially, too, the Middle Years presents challenges and possibilities that need to be managed and overcome, and our Thrive Program focuses on Social Emotional Learning (SEL), careers and pathways, team-building, negotiation and assertion of individual choice within an organised environment.
+These are important skills that they will need in all avenues of their lives and as our aim is to develop well-rounded individuals who can function effectively in the wider world.

-The intention of this handbook is to provide information that will guide you through the Middle Years and assist you to access the full services available to you and your son/daughter at MacKillop College.
-We remain available to you should you, or your son/daughter, have need of any further information or support from us.
-We stand ready to be partners in the educational journey that begins now.
+The intention of this handbook is to provide information that will help guide you through the Middle Years and assist you in accessing the full services available to you and your child at MacKillop College.
+We remain available to you should you, or your child, require any further information or support from us.
+We stand ready as partners in the secondary educational journey that begins now.